FREDA: Flexible Relation Extraction Data Annotation: Related Work

 \section{Related Work}

 The TAC Relation Extraction Dataset (TACRED) \cite{zhang2017position} is a large dataset which used Mechanical Turk crowd annotation with 41 relations and 106,264 examples.
-However, each example was only annotated by a single annotator and, as pointed out by \newcite{alt-etal-2020-tacred}, there is a large number of labeling errors misleading trained models.
-Although TACRED is still a popular dataset and widely used, e.g. by \newcite{joshi2020spanbert} or \newcite{alt2018improving}, presumably since previous semi-automatic labelling approaches, such as text annotations with Distant Supervision (see \newcite{riedel2010modeling}), i.e. aligning sentences with facts from KBs only through matching entities, are even more error-prone.
-It seems to be important to double check annotations with more annotators, even though less text can be annotated that way in a specific time-frame.
+However, each example was only annotated by a single annotator and, as pointed out by \citet{alt-etal-2020-tacred}, there is a large number of labeling errors misleading trained models.
+Although TACRED is still a popular dataset and widely used, e.g. by \citet{joshi2020spanbert} or \citet{alt2018improving}, presumably since previous semi-automatic labelling approaches, such as text annotations with Distant Supervision (see \citet{riedel2010modeling}), i.e. aligning sentences with facts from KBs only through matching entities, are even more error-prone.
+It seems to be important to double check annotations with more annotators, even though less text can be annotated that way.

-In addition, \newcite{rosenman2020exposing} investigated the heuristics that a model trained on TACRED may learn to score high on the test set without solving the underlying problem: (1) Only 17.2\% of the sentences in TACRED have more than a single pair of entities annotated.
+In addition, \citet{rosenman2020exposing} investigated the heuristics that a model trained on TACRED may learn to score high on the test set without solving the underlying problem: (1) Only 17.2\% of the sentences in TACRED have more than a single pair of entities annotated.
 Therefore, in most sentences a model will only encounter a single pair of entities, for which it is asked to predict a relation.
 Instead of predicting a relationship for this pair, it may rather learn to predict whether a sentence expresses a certain relationship, ignoring the potential subject and object.
 This would lead to a high recall, but may also result in many false positives, leading to a low precision when tested.

 (2) A classifier may predict a relation solely based on whether the types of entities in that relation are present in a sentence, especially for relations, which have a unique entity-type-pair, such as \textit{per:religion} with PERSON as subject and RELIGION as object.
 The authors did a manual investigation of this relation with models trained on TACRED, often leading to false positives, if entities of type PERSON and RELIGION were present in sentences from Wikipedia, but the relation actually not expressed.
 One of their conclusions was that all entities in a sentence need to be annotated to lower the impact of these problems on the trained model, i.e. a model may generalize better to unseen data in this case.